tiprankstipranks

 Interruptions or delays in obtaining component parts could impair our business and adversely affect our operating results.

 In our remanufacturing processes, we obtain Used Cores, primarily through the core exchange programs with our customers, and component parts from third-party manufacturers.
 To supplement Used Cores received from our customers we purchase Used Cores from core brokers.
-Historically, the Used Core returned from customers together with purchases from core brokers have provided us with an adequate supply of Used Cores.
-If there was a significant disruption in the supply of Used Cores, whether as a result of increased Used Core acquisitions by existing or new competitors or otherwise, our operating activities could be materially and adversely impacted.
+Historically, the Used Core returned from customers together with purchases from core brokers have provided us with an adequate supply of Used Cores, but increases or uncertainty in tariff rates and global trade disruptions may cause a significant disruption in the supply of Used Cores, which may cause our operating activities to be materially and adversely impacted.
+Additionally, increased Used Core acquisitions by existing or new competitors or other changes could further disrupt the supply of Used Cores and increase the significance of such impacts.
 In addition, a number of the other components used in the remanufacturing process are available from a very limited number of suppliers.
-We are, as a result, vulnerable to any disruption in component supply, and any meaningful disruption in this supply would materially and adversely impact our operating results.
+We are, as a result, vulnerable to any disruption in component supply and often are forced to purchase new units to obtain particularly difficult to get cores, and any meaningful disruption in this supply from uncertainty in tariff rates and global trade disruptions or other factors would materially and adversely impact our operating results.
+The imposition of tariffs, or even the potential imposition of tariffs are likely to cause a significant disruption in our manufacturing process, depending on the level and breadth of such tariff.

 Supply Chain - Risk 2